pelias/acceptance-tests/README.md

   array does *not* support strings.

 ## output generators
-The acceptance-tests support multiple different output generators, like an email and terminal output.
+The fuzzy-tests support multiple different output generators, like an email and terminal output.
 See `node test --help` for details on how to specify a generator besides the default.
 Note that the `email` generator requires an AWS account, and that your `pelias-config` file contain the following configuration: